ychen921/Point-Robot-Dijkstra/README.md

 - argparse

 ## Usage
 Please set the initial and goal coordinates between x:1 to 1200 and y:1 to 500.
-You can use `--InitNode x_y` and --GoalNode `--GoalNode x_y` to set the start and goal Node
+You can use `--InitNode x_y` and `--GoalNode x_y` to set the start and goal Node

 Use the following command to run the code, it sets the initial node at (400, 250), and the goal node at (1200, 250)